CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 When you remove two transceivers simultaneously from a switch, both interfaces show the `carrier down` status immediately.
 However, it takes one second for the second interface to show the `operational down` status.
 In addition, the services on this interface also take an extra second to come down.

-### Mellanox Spectrum-2 and Tomahawk-based Switches Support Different FEC Modes
+### Mellanox Spectrum-2 Switches and FEC Mode

 The Mellanox Spectrum-2 (25G) switch only supports RS FEC.
-The Tomahawk-based switch only supports BASE-R FEC.
-These two switches do not share compatible FEC modes and do not interoperate reliably.

 ## Related Information